miguellealw/project-spawner/readme.md

 ## Flags
-`--no-npm-i` or `--no-npmI` - use this flag if you do not want the 'medium setup' to automatically `npm install` the dependencies
+`--no-npm-i` or `--no-npmI` - use this flag if you do not want the 'medium setup' and 'advanced setup' to automatically `npm install` the dependencies

 # License